Clicky

 Keyword Density

-There's a lot of debate in the SEO industry whether keyword density still matters.
+There’s a lot of debate in the SEO industry whether keyword density still matters.
 Some say it does.
-Others say it doesn't.
+Others say it doesn’t.
+However, keyword stuffing can lead to penalties from search engines and negatively impact user experience, so it’s important to use keywords naturally and strategically.

 If you want to be sure that you’re following the best practices, look at the pages ranking in Google.
 Do they follow any keyword density patterns?